 While Plan 2021 has resulted in some progress, challenges remain.
 School infrastructure is largely inadequate, and classrooms are usually overcrowded.
-Especially concerning are the enrollment rates at the primary level, which have steadily decreased in recent years, primarily due to disruptive gang activities (see p.
-9-10 of Political and Social Relations).
+Especially concerning are the enrollment rates at the primary level, which have steadily decreased in recent years, primarily due to disruptive gang activities (see Political and Social Relations).